 Following are account specific pricing components in Elastic Path Commerce:

-- Each store is configured with a catalog and products.
-Prices for the products in the catalogs are stored in price lists.
-A price list is associated with a price list assignment.
-A price list assignment associate the price list to a catalog and a currency
+- Each store is configured with catalogs and products.
+Prices for the products in the catalogs are stored in price lists, and a price list is associated to a catalog and a currency.

 Account Specific Pricing

 In B2B, each buyer organization might have specific pricing depending on contract agreements, initial negotiations, or initial terms and conditions.
 Elastic Path supports account specific pricing that enables specific pricing for various buyer accounts in a seller organization.
 The seller organization can provide account and sub-account specific pricing for various entities across organizations.
 The following diagram illustrates account specific pricing in a seller organization that has a B2B online store, Store 1:

 The buyer organizations, Buyer organization 1, Buyer organization 2, can purchase products from Store 1.
 However, Buyer organization 1 gets the pricing in the Price List 1 and Buyer organization 2 gets the pricing in the Price List 2.

 The account for Buyer organization 1 has three sub-accounts, such as Sub-Account 1, Sub-Account 2 ,and sub-Account 3.
 In this example, each sub-account can purchase products from Store 1.
 However, each sub-account gets the account specific pricing corresponding to that account.
 Sub-Account 1 gets the pricing in the Price List 1, Sub-Account 2 gets the pricing in the Price List 2, and Sub-Account 3 gets the pricing in the Price List 3.

 The following workflow describes how Elastic Path Commerce Manager and Account Management services operate together:

 - A new account is added in Account Management service.

 - A customer segment for the account is added in Elastic Path Commerce Manager.